tuva-health/docs/docs/data-marts/hcc-suspecting.md

 [Code](https://github.com/tuva-health/tuva/tree/main/models/hcc_suspecting)

-The HCC Suspecting data mart identifies patients that are suspected to have an HCC in the payment year but don't presently have one recorded based concepts that evaluate historical conditions and problems, comorbidities, lab test results, medications, and observations.
+The HCC Suspecting data mart identifies patients who are suspected to have an HCC in the payment year but don't presently have one recorded based concepts that evaluate historical conditions and problems, comorbidities, lab test results, medications, and observations.

 The 2024 CMS HCC model has 115 HCCs.
 Each condition category requires suspecting logic definitions.
-So far, we have built out logic for the following conditions:
+So far, we have built out the logic for the following
+conditions:

 * Chronic Kidney Disease
   * 326, ”Chronic Kidney Disease, Stage 5”